HISTORICAL FOUNDATIONS OF CHRISTIANITY

 THE RELIGIOUS CIVIL RIGHTS MOVEMENT

 We must obey God rather than men.

 The non-violent religious movement of the 1950s and 1960s emerged as the civil rights movement in the USA, which finally afforded racial equality for African-Americans, one hundred years after the Emancipation Proclamation!
 The crusade arose within Negro Churches, the center of their life.
 African-Americans had begun to receive recognition in the fields of art, music, and sports.
 The arrest in Montgomery, Alabama of Rosa Parks, who was detained on December 1, 1955 for refusing to move to the back of the bus for a white person, sparked the drive for civil rights.
-The young and eloquent pastor of the Dexter Avenue Baptist Church, Reverend Martin Luther King Jr., was elected President of the Montgomery Improvement Association, which had begun the Montgomery Bus boycott.
+Reverend Martin Luther King Jr., the young and eloquent pastor of the Dexter Avenue Baptist Church, was elected President of the Montgomery Improvement Association, which had begun the Montgomery Bus boycott.
 The boycott lasted 381 days until a Supreme Court decision ended segregation on city buses.
 Reverend King then organized 60 pastors into the Southern Christian Leadership Conference, which fostered the civil rights movement.

 President John F. Kennedy announced on a nationwide televised speech on June 11, 1963 that he would submit Civil Rights legislation the following week.
 Reverend King quoted Scripture in his speeches and his powerful Letter from a Birmingham Jail, and urged non-violent protest to turn the tide in favor of racial equality, a movement that crystallized in his famous I Have A Dream speech on the Washington, D. C. National Mall on August 28, 1963.

 keep them in your name that you have given me,

 so that they may be one, just as we are."

 Gospel of John 17:11